strimzi/strimzi.github.io/_posts/2026-06-23-strimzicon2026-roundup.md

 _Speaker: David Kornel, Jakub Stejskal @ IBM_

-David and Jakub demonstrated how they built an MCP server for Strimzi that makes platform expertise accessible through natural language interactions with LLMs.
+David and Jakub demonstrated how they built an open-source MCP server for Strimzi that makes platform expertise accessible through natural language interactions with LLMs.
 The session included a live demo of incident diagnosis, explained the implementation using Quarkus, and discussed how structured data and prompt templates guide the LLM through expert-level troubleshooting steps while catching misconfigurations without requiring extensive documentation reading.

 ##### From Running to Operating: Real-World Strimzi in Production ([Recording][operating-pres]/[Slides][operating-slides])

 _Speakers: Rajith Attapattu @ Randoli_

-Rajith shared a real-world case study of running Strimzi at scale, covering architecture design, cluster structure, and handling upgrades, scaling, and reliability.
+Rajith shared a real-world case study of running Strimzi at scale, covering architecture choices, monitoring insights and how they handled the upgrade to Strimzi 1.0.0.
 The session explored how to instrument Strimzi with OpenTelemetry, identify signals that actually matter, and build actionable observability, along with operational patterns that help teams move from reactive firefighting to proactive reliability.

 ##### Disaster Recovery in action with Kafka and Strimzi ([Recording][disaster-pres]/[Slides][disaster-slides])